prebid/prebid.github.io/prebid-server/features/pbs-uscustomlogic.md

 Notes:

 - In this example, only one activity uses the custom logic.
-Other activities utilize
+Other activities utilize the conventions coded into the iab.usgen module.
 - It would be possible to link each activity to different parsing logic

 ### Example 2 - Process Native GPP SID 11 Flags